mleary/mleary/README.md

-### Hi there & welcome to my github profile 👋
+### Hi there & welcome to my GitHub profile 👋

-- :briefcase: For my day job, I’m currently focusedd on advancing Gen AI capabilities across a specialty insurance carrier.
+- :briefcase: For my day job, I’m currently focused on advancing Gen AI capabilities across Markel, a specialty insurance carrier.
 - :mortar_board: I’m generally intrigued by many topics at once, but I am currently focused on a few larger projects/topics:
-  - :rocket: Exploring build and release tools (i.e. Github Actions / Azure DevOps pipelines)
+  - :rocket: Building a personal AI assistant for my family.
-  - :package: Having built several internal R packages, I would like to develop a small R package for release on CRAN
+  - :package: Having built several internal R packages and Python modules for data science work, I am delving into more advanced package management
-  - :octocat: Increase my understanding of git (I mostly use it a high-level, but don't explore things like `reset` or `revert`)
+  - :triangular_ruler: Measuring / Assessing the quality of LLM outputs to better align their output with work objectives.

 -------